 There is no right way to grieve.
 The stages of grief have been around since the 1960’s.
-They are denial and isolation; anger; bargaining; and acceptance.
+They are denial and isolation, anger, bargaining, acceptance and finding meaning.
 Remember, grief is a process and does not have to apply to you.
 It is just a general framework for understanding how our minds try to cope with loss.

 This membership is designed to empower women who need help navigating their journey to healing from any grief by incorporating mindfulness practices.
 Together as a community, we will work with tools to help you feel grounded and connect with your mind, body, heart, and spirit.